Pre Workflow Hooks

 Dynamic Repo Config Generation

-If you want generate your atlantis.yaml before Atlantis can parse it.
-You can add a run command to pre_workflow_hooks.
-Your Repo config will be generated right before Atlantis can parse it.
+To generate the repo atlantis.yaml before Atlantis can parse it, add a run command to pre_workflow_hooks.
+Your Repo config will be generated right before Atlantis parses it.

 repos: